“We’re gonna stick to the plan.”

 As Quin and Fiearius continued to argue with one another across the room, Leta tuned them out.
 She felt herself on the verge of something, something that maybe, just maybe, would change the parameters of this discussion entirely.
 If she could figure out the location of the Councillor, they could develop a real plan for how to proceed.
 And with a real plan, they could present it to Gates in confidence.
 And if presented with a reasonable alternative, Gates would have to steer away from whatever rash plan Carthis themselves were considering.

-Most of his E’etan’s records were irrelevant.
+Most of E’etan’s records were irrelevant.
 He was a true Verdant.
 He managed departments, fired people, hired people, ran large interdepartmental programs and spearheaded operations that were too sensitive or secret for others to handle.
 She scoured any of those she could, searching for something, anything, a clue.
 But there was nothing.
 Just day to day work.

 Except for one.